Chapter 3. Region and Zones

 A region is a self-contained collection of CloudForms Management Engine (CFME) appliances.
 Each region has a database - the VMDB - and one or more appliances running the evmserverd service with an associated set of configured worker processes.
 Regions are often used for organisational or geographical separation of resources, and the choice of region count, location and size is often based on both operational and technical factors.

 All CFME appliances in a region access the same PostgreSQL database, and so the I/O and CPU performance of the database server is a significant factor in determining the maximum size to which a region can grow (in terms of numbers of managed objects) whilst maintaining acceptable performance.

 The VMDB database load is determined by many factors including:

-- The number of managed objects (VMs, hosts, datastores, etc.) in the region
+- The total number of managed objects (for example VMs, instances, images, templates, hosts, clusters, datastores, networks, tenants, routers, orchestration stacks, projects, services, pods, containers, etc.) in the region.

 - The number and type of providers added to the region (for example providers such as VMware or RHV have more out-of-the-box events that can be detected and processed).